In this guide, I want to show you how to master your English reading comprehension.

 So, about 250 words per minute.

-Taking that as an average, read a page and time how long it takes you.
+Taking that as an average, read a page and time how long you take.

 Again, it is not a race and the goal for your reading should not be speed but comprehension.

-But it is a good idea to measure your progress.
-To see if you are reading at a faster pace as well as retaining a full understanding of what you read.
+To see if you are reading at a faster pace and retaining a full understanding of what you read.

 If you are reading something and finding it a little difficult to follow, try using a pen or your finger to follow each line of the book.